dtsn/jungleskipper/_members/captain-brieux.md

 ---
-title: Captain Brieux
+name: Captain Brieux
-attraction: Skipper Canteen
-park: Magic Kingdom
-born: Unknown
-died: Unknown
 sea-link: suggested
-paddle:
+attractions:
+    - Skipper Canteen
+parks:
+    - Magic Kingdom
+    - Disneyland Paris
+stats:
+    - padding: false
+    - fez: false

-portrait: ""
+portrait: /gallery/members/captain-brieux/portrait.jpg

-gallery:
+gallery-images:
+    - url: "gallery/members/captain-brieux/legendary-flying-beasts.jpg"
+      alt: "Legendary Flying Beasts of the Mekong River and the surrounding territories"
 ---

 Captain Brieux is a charater in the 1974 film, The Island at the Top of World.
-Portrayed by Jacques Marin, he is a French inventor who pilots an expedition in a French dirigible name the Hyperion.
+Portrayed by Jacques Marin, he is a French inventor who pilots an expedition in a French dirigible name the Hyperion (a model can be found at Disneyland Paris).

-## Links to S.E.A.

-Captain Brieux is referenced as the second author of the map 'Legendary Flying Beasts of the Mekong River and the surrounding territories'.
-The first is the "honorable J. Chandler, President" and it's published
+Captain Brieux is referenced as the second author of the map 'Legendary Flying Beasts of the Mekong River and the surrounding territories' (the first being the "honorable [J. Chandler](/members/json-chandler), President").